llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * OpenMP 5.0 does not permit array sections in these clauses.
 See OpenMP 5.0 sec.
 2.1.5 p.
 46 L10.
 Thus, this feature is currently listed under "Potentially Unmappable Features" below.
+* Behavior is undefined if a subarray specified for a variable in a DMA on an `acc parallel` or `acc data` directive is not fully contained within any subarray specified for the same variable in a DMA on any enclosing `acc data` directive.
+Notes:
+    * This case does not appear to be well defined by OpenACC 3.0 or OpenMP 5.0, but our understanding is that it will be clarified in OpenMP 5.1.
+For now, Clacc handles this case by deferring to the OpenMP implementation's handling.
+    * For further discussion, see the notes on the translation of `nomap` in the "Parallel Directives" section below.
 * An *imp* `copy` for a reduction variable overrides an *imp* `firstprivate` when the variable is a scalar.
 Text to make this overriding behavior clear has been proposed for inclusion in the